 "Stop."
 Her lips cracked, breaking the prolonged silence since she trapped herself in this domed cage.
 The grit-filled smoke urged her to cough.
 She fought through it, mustering a biteless bark from her trembling body.
 "Leave and say I died here."

 "I hear you're an oddity.
 Death and departure are your futures.
 Only the when and how remain to be chosen."
-The cindered man averted his masked, shadowed face.
+The Cindered Man averted his masked, shadowed face.
 "Control yourself, girl.
 That ringing is insufferable at this distance."

 "What?"
 Kayah squawked more than spoke.